UT-CHG/PolyADCIRC/doc/large_jobs.rst

 Large Jobs
 =====================

-PolySim runs batches of simulations of size ``num_of_parallel_runs``.
-PolySim relies on `GNU Parallel <http://www.gnu.org/software/parallel/>`_ to handle simultaneously running a batch of serial jobs in parallel.
-PolySim relies on :program:`ibrun`, a `TACC
+PolyADCIRC runs batches of simulations of size ``num_of_parallel_runs``.
+PolyADCIRC relies on `GNU Parallel <http://www.gnu.org/software/parallel/>`_ to handle simultaneously running a batch of serial jobs in parallel.
+PolyADCIRC relies on :program:`ibrun`, a `TACC
 <http://www.tacc.utexas.edu/user-services/user-guides>`_ specific batch MPI
 launch command to handle simulataneously running a batch of parallel jobs in parallel.
-Based on user inputs PolySim writes the appropriate Bash scripts which are run using the :meth:`subprocess.POpen` command.
+Based on user inputs PolyADCIRC writes the appropriate Bash scripts which are run using the :meth:`subprocess.POpen` command.
 Once the batch size (``num_of_parallel_runs``) gets too large the user may encounter ::